 The production of Winton Model 201A engines eventually totaled several hundred units, and in addition to the production for railroad and submarine applications, there were a few power generating engines and at least one engine that spent all its life as a Navy training aid.
 The 201A engines in submarines had enough operating problems to cause the Navy to retire them during World War Two, replacing them with the later Cleveland Diesel 278A engines that had proved much more suitable for submarine service.
 The 201 and 201A development incorporated a progressive series of design changes to pistons, cylinder liners, connecting rods, and bearings.
 Eugene Kettering (Charles Kettering's son) later commented that he did not recall any problems with the oil dipstick, but most everything else got redesigned.
 Following the rapid rise in popularity of the excellent Electro-Motive 567 series engines, the Winton 201A engines were the odd units in the equipment fleets and most of them owned by the Class One roads were retired by the 1950s.

 Today only a very small number of these historically significant diesel engines survive, most of them in locomotives on static display, where they are not the primary focus of attention.
 The most accessible Winton Model 201A diesel engines presently in the protection of the preservation community are at the Smithsonian, the Illinois Railroad Museum, and the B&O Museum.
-The engines at the Smithsonian and IRM are eight cylinders, the engine at the B&O museum is a twelve cylinder.
+The engines at the Smithsonian and IRM and B&O Museum are each eight cylinders, there are also two twelve cylinder engines in storage, one at the California State Railroad Museum and one at Illinois Railway Museum.
 I am also not aware of any of the sixteen cylinder engines being preserved for display.
 The preserved Winton engines are all important artifacts, as there are relatively few museum exhibits in the US that highlight the development of the diesel engine, despite the very significant role this technology has played in industry.